top of page

 Frequently asked questions

-Animal chiropractic is a non-surgical, drug-free approach that involves adjusting the vertebrae of the spine and/or joints of an animal (via hands or instrument) in order to correct improper motion of the musculoskeletal system.
-Dysfunction in the joints and/or spine, if not corrected, may also cause disturbances in the normal function of other systems.
+Animal chiropractic is a non-surgical, drug-free approach that involves adjusting the vertebrae of the spine and/or joints of an animal (via hands or instrument) in order to correct improper motion.
+Improper motion in the joints and/or spine, if not corrected, may also cause disturbances in the normal function of other systems.

 Symptoms of an improperly moving spine or joints may be noticeable such as lameness, gait abnormalities, pain, decreased athletic ability, sensitivity to being touched, changes in behavior, changes in routine, and/or changes in posture.